nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 06.md

 Oh.
 He's going to miss on his first attack.
 That's right.
 He is gonna hit on the second attack.
 Do you need four points of damage to Karsten?

 Oh.
-And, Sameer, you're up.
-Oh, Sameer, you're up.
+And, Simear, you're up.
+Oh, Simear, you're up.
 Do a little little magic little magic.
 This guy and this guy.

 How do I how do I select two bad guys to attack?
 Hold on.
 Just Don't right click the second one.
 Oh, there you go.
 Perhaps he's the better person to answer that question.

 I have a completely different process on my end.
 Oh, okay.
 Fair enough.
 Alright.
 So we will do Shift kill.

 Yes.
 Shift kill.
 That's today.
 Yes.
 We'll do, a lovely little electric arc.

+---

+### Session Play - Part 5

 Okay.
 Yeah.
 Step on those two little dudes.
 K. So e we have one success.